nmcl/C--SIM/README.md

 ----

-You can find more details of how to build and install the system in the README_FIRST directory.
+You can find more details of how to build and install the system in the README_BUILD directory.
 A summary is below ...

 NOTE: the current system depends heavily on imake.
 You may need to install this first if it is not normally available.